vjekoart/retrovizor/Readme.md

 * Phase 8: content fine-tune
     * Adjust dates everywhere
     * Go through texts
+        * I need to categorize texts somehow, think in the format of collections or something
         * Native web:
             * **Maybe the idea is to present limitations, and build system workarounds for current native web technologies?**
                 * For example, precomposed web components since it's heavy to load the library, relying on SSR, sweet spot between bundles and native ES modules?